abhidesikan/madras-medley/content/book-reviews/yuganta.md

 ---
-title: "Yuganta: The End of an Epoch by Irawati Karve"
+title: "Yuganta: The End of an Epoch by Irawati Karve - Review by Abhishek Desikan"
 date: 2016-02-15T18:13:17-08:00
 draft: false
 ---